Unifying Perspectives: Plausible Counterfactual Explanations on Global, Group-wise, and Local Levels: Introduction

 \section{Introduction}

-The growing complexity and prevalence of AI systems in decision-making have increased regulatory and societal demands for transparency \citep{GoodmanF17, WachterMR17}.
-Explainable AI (XAI) addresses this need by developing methods that help stakeholders understand AI decisions, evaluate their fairness, and assess their reliability \cite{AdadiB18, SamekM19}.
-Among XAI techniques, counterfactual explanations (CFs) have emerged as particularly valuable, offering actionable ``what-if'' scenarios that show how changes to input features can alter model predictions \cite{WachterMR17}.
-For instance, rather than merely listing influential features, CFs might inform a loan applicant precisely how to modify their application to qualify for approval.
-Such actionable feedback is valuable in various fields; see \citet{Guidotti22} for reviews.
+The increasing complexity of AI systems has fueled regulatory and societal demands for transparency, a need addressed by Explainable AI (XAI)~\cite{GoodmanF17,WachterMR17,AdadiB18,SamekM19}.
+Among XAI techniques, counterfactual explanations (CFs) are particularly valuable for providing actionable "what-if" scenarios that specify how input feature changes can alter model predictions~\cite{WachterMR17}.
+For example, a CF could show a loan applicant the precise changes needed for loan approval, offering actionable feedback crucial in many fields~\cite{Guidotti22}.

-Current CF generation methods can be categorized into three distinct approaches, each with its own scope and limitations. \textbf{Local counterfactual explanations} focus on individual instances, providing tailored guidance but failing to reveal broader patterns or systemic biases \cite{fragkathoulas2024, Carrizosa2024}.
-Conversely, \textbf{global counterfactual explanations} summarize model behavior across entire datasets, offering high-level insights but often sacrificing specificity and actionability for individual cases \cite{RamamurthyVZD20, PlumbTST20}.
-Between these extremes, \textbf{group-wise counterfactual explanations} (GWCFs) explain cohesive groups of instances, revealing shared patterns while maintaining actionable insights \cite{Carrizosa2024, KanamoriTKI22}.
-GWCFs align well with human preferences for identifying regular patterns in data subsets and prove valuable in domains like medicine and finance, where understanding how different subpopulations are affected by model decisions is crucial for fairness analyses and policy interventions \cite{warren2024}.
-A detailed comparison of the key aspects of local, global, and group-wise counterfactual explanations is presented in Appendix \ref{apx:cf_types_comparison}.
+Counterfactual explanations can be generated at three distinct levels of granularity.
+The most popular \textbf{Local} CFs offer tailored guidance for individual instances but miss broader patterns~\cite{fragkathoulas2024,Carrizosa2024}. \textbf{Global} CFs provide high-level summaries for entire datasets but lack individual specificity~\cite{RamamurthyVZD20,PlumbTST20}.
+Bridging this gap, \textbf{group-wise} counterfactual explanations (GWCFs) explain cohesive data subsets, revealing shared patterns while maintaining actionable insights, which is crucial for policy-making in sensitive domains~\cite{Carrizosa2024,KanamoriTKI22,warren2024}.
+A detailed comparison of these approaches is illustrated in Figure \ref{fig:teaser} and discussed in Appendix~\ref{apx:cf_types_comparison}.